CBD for Pain

 How should I use CBD for pain?

-CBD is a potent anti-inflammatory and should always be considered as a significant part of pain relief from cannabis.
+CBD is considered a potent anti-inflammatory and should be considered as a significant part of pain relief from cannabis.
 This is both true for people new to cannabis and for those who have already been getting relief for years from THC dominant products.

 Whole plant cannabis extracts have been demonstrated to be more effective with less negative side effects than synthetic or single-molecule compounds.
 Aim for whole plant extracts to take advantage of the entourage effect from the terpenes and flavonoids present in cannabis.